JLospinoso/jlospinoso.github.io/_posts/2019-07-28-cpp-crash-course.md

 After thousands of hours writing and editing C++ Crash Course over the course of nearly three years, I can attest to his experiences.

 It took twice as long to write half of what I proposed.
-I began writing a projects-based C++ with a short introduction to the language.
+I began writing a projects-based C++ book with a short introduction to the language.
 I'd send chapters off to the editors that I thought were pretty solid only to receive them back dripping in red pixels.
 Rather than try to write a rushed C++ introduction that didn't really serve beginners or experienced C++ programmers well, I decided to focus on writing the best introductory modern C++ text I could.
 It took almost 800 pages.
 (So the projects-based chapters will have to wait for another book!)

 My experience with various expositive formats like scholarly articles, blog posts, and theses, has taught me that writing is hard--but writing a book was even harder.
 C++ Crash Course appeals to a more general audience.
 In my experience, the peer review process is more focused on scientific rigor than on clarity, flow, or comprehensiveness.